 Thanks to the infrastructure and interconnection with other vehicles, automated cars can detect dangerous situations ahead much sooner and drive more predictively.
 The first generation of vehicles that satisfies automation level 3 of the internationally accepted six-level scale is already being launched onto the market today.

 In order for it to weave in and out of urban traffic with a high level of automation, a vehicle needs to possess a number of essential abilities: It must perceive its surroundings, using the information obtained in this way to draw the right conclusions and react appropriately.
 Automated vehicles are equipped with a range of different sensors used for environmental recognition, from ultrasound, radar, and lidar sensors through to video systems.
 The information from these sensors—combined through “sensor fusion”—supplies a precise, reliable, and practically all-encompassing picture of the surroundings.
 This is expanded on using information supplied by other vehicles or by the road infrastructure itself.
 To this end, it is connected via a number of communications channels, from dedicated automotive WLANs to 5G mobile-communications networks.
 High-performance microcontrollers and processors are needed to process the barrage of data supplied by the sensors.
-Not only do these need to process information in real time wherever possible; they also need to satisfy the most demanding standards and requirements for security and safety.
+Not only do these need to process information in real time wherever possible; they also need to satisfy the most demanding standards and requirements for security and functional safety.
 After all, their decisions are crucial for the vehicle’s safe operation.

 The volume of data to be transferred and processed is seeing exponential growth alongside the increase in vehicle connectivity and system complexity.